 Nut & Seed Trail Mix

 According to a 2016 Danish study, people who ate a meal rich in plant protein rather than animal protein reported feeling significantly more satiated.
 Pack a baggie full of flab-frying peanuts, walnuts, and sunflower seeds to munch on if the hunger pangs begin to distract you in between meals.
-Just make sure to portion your trail mix, as the fix-ins are some of the 30 Healthy Foods You Better Eat in Moderation.
+Just make sure to portion your trail mix, as the fix-ins are some of the Healthy Foods To Eat in Moderation.

 Besides for being one of our favorite portable proteins for on-the-go satiety, Greek yogurt is also a great belly fat fighter.
 According to a recent study presented at the annual Society for Endocrinology conference, researchers found that when protein is digested and broken down, one of the resulting amino acids, phenylalanine, triggers hormones that help reduce appetite, which can lead to weight loss.
 If you find yourself stumped at the dairy aisle, don’t forget that we tested 12 yogurts and found the best one.
 Our top pick is the creamiest of them all—and packs in an impressive 15 grams of the muscle-building stuff!

 According to a study in the journal Oncogene, curcumin (turmeric’s main antioxidant) is one of the most effective anti-inflammatory foods in existence.
 Since belly fat encourages inflammation as well as makes it more difficult to lose the bulge, sprinkling anti-inflammatory turmeric onto your eggs or stirring up a golden milk latte will help you tighten that tummy.